corbado/example-passkeys-php-symfony/README.md

 ## 2. Setup

-> :warning: **If you are using a windows machine**: Make sure to execute `git config --global core.autocrlf false` before cloning this repository to prevent git from changing the line endings of the bash scripts.
+> :warning: **If you are using a Windows machine**: Make sure to execute `git config --global core.autocrlf false` before cloning this repository to prevent git from changing the line endings of the bash scripts.
 (Docker will not be able to find the scripts if git does this)

 ### 2.1.
 Prerequisites